ScilifelabDataCentre/pathogens-portal/content/english/resources/ngs_surveillance.md

   lab: Umeå University Hospital
 ---

-The aim of this project is to develop and implement a targeted metagenomic next-generation sequencing-based (mNGS) platform that utilizes a hybrid-capture and amplification approach for sensitive and accurate detection of viral pathogens.
+The aim of this project is to develop and implement a targeted metagenomic next-generation sequencing-based (mNGS) platform that utilises a hybrid-capture and amplification approach for sensitive and accurate detection of viral pathogens.
 The focus will be on an enrichment panel that can detect > 3,000 viral species.

 <b>Project outline</b>